ShawnPP/MTH9897_InsiderTrade/README.md

 Turn sec filing data to numerical dataframe.

 ## 3. backtrader_backtesting.ipynb
 Backtest your own strategy by backtrader.
 Feed all csv files in bt_stock_data_dir into backtester.
+You can just run this scripy if you don't want to start from downloadig data.
+You can download bt_stock_data_*, and change bt_stock_data_dir in backtrader_backtesting.ipynb as your data path.
+Then you just need to start backtrader.

 Data link:
 **sec-edgar-filings**: https://drive.google.com/file/d/1NUy_CIG5R-F6iK6vrtuwiSXN07K-vwW1/view?usp=share_link
 **stock_data**: https://drive.google.com/file/d/1B1az42hh-Tw-mzb9iHSmtjL5DTA3eBKz/view?usp=share_link